connjer78/BWPR/README.md

 Ensure that your `manifest.json` file is correctly set up with the necessary permissions and capabilities for the Power-Up.

 ## Development Status
-This Power-Up is functional and can create new cards based on labels.
+This Power-Up is functional and can successfully create new cards based on labels.
 It includes user authorization for enhanced security and uses the Trello REST API for card creation.
+The Power-Up operates on the card and board level, creating new cards within the same board and list as the original card.
+It no longer checks for a specific "Sprint" board or fetches all boards in the workspace, focusing instead on the current board and card context.
 Future improvements may include more customization options and refined error handling.

 ## Contributing
 This is a personal project and is not currently open for contributions.